ELSA COVID-19 Substudy

 We have been awarded funding from the Economic and Social Research Council via the UK Research and Innovation Covid-19 Rapid Response call, to collect data from more than 10,000 of our ELSA participants, all aged 50 years and over, asking them about their experiences of the COVID-19 crisis.

-The first wave of data collection took place in June/July 2020 and the second wave is planned for early November 2020, to look at changes in participants’ experiences as the COVID-19 crisis evolves.
+The first wave of data collection took place in June/July 2020 and the second wave started on 4th November 2020 and will be completed by mid-December 2020.

 We aim to address the following questions: